rthiagogh/python-cloud-function-demo/README.md

-Python Cloud Function Demo for GCP
+Python GCP Cloud Function demo

 This function is using Flask and Function Framework for testing.